Kakamotobi/Learned/DOM/Shadow-DOM.md

 - **Shadow Root**
   - The root node of the Shadow Tree.
   - If the encapsulation mode (`mode`) is set to `open`, the Shadow Root can be accessed outside of the Shadow DOM.
+  - Styles that are applied to the root affect the internal structure of the web component.
+    - i.e. shadow DOM elements in the component's template.

 ## Creating a Shadow DOM
 ```js